Harold Addison Woodruff

 Harold Addison Woodruff (10 July 1877 – 1 May 1966) was an Australian veterinary pathologist and bacteriologist.
 He was born on 10 July 1877 in Sheffield, Yorkshire, England to Herbert Woodruff and Mary, née Addison.
-He was raised Methodist and remained active, including attending to weekly prayer meetings for students at the University of Melbourne.
+Raised as a Methodist, he remained actively involved in his faith, including attending to weekly prayer meetings for students at the University of Melbourne.

 Career

 Woodruff was educated at Wesley College, Sheffield, England, and graduated at the Royal Veterinary College, London, England.
-He tutored in surgery there in 1898-1899 and then became a professor in veterinary science and bacteriology at the Royal Agricultural University, Cirencester, Gloucestershire, United Kingdom.
-He returned in 1900 to the Royal Veterinary College as a professor of materia medica and hygiene.
-From 1900 to 1908, he was appointed chair of veterinary medicine and ran an extensive out-patient clinic.
-In 1912, he graduated with an English Conjoint License - M.R.C.S., L.R.C.P. and transferred to Australia as professor of veterinary pathology and director of the veterinary institute at the University of Melbourne.
+He tutored in surgery there from 1898 to 1899 before becoming a professor in veterinary science and bacteriology at the Royal Agricultural University, Cirencester, Gloucestershire, United Kingdom.
+In 1900 to the Royal Veterinary College as a professor of materia medica and hygiene.
+From 1900 to 1908, he served chair of veterinary medicine and managed an extensive out-patient clinic.
+In 1912, Woodruff graduated with an English Conjoint License - M.R.C.S., L.R.C.P. and transferred to Australia as professor of veterinary pathology and director of the veterinary institute at the University of Melbourne.